mcofie/krymoh/README.md

 ![Krymoh Image](https://github.com/mcofie/krymoh/blob/master/krymoh_logo.png)

 # Krymoh :wink:
 Krymoh is a CSS framework that focuses on cinematic features in css that adds live to a web page AKA the CSS movie maker.
 This is written in [SASS](http://sass-lang.com/) therefore it is modular.
-The core idea here is to make this framework the go-to framework when a cinematic feel or property is required in a web page.
+The core idea here is to make this the go-to framework when a cinematic feel or property is required in a web page.

 ## Installations & Usage